aiidalab/aiidalab-on-azure/README.md

    It is important that you have control over the DNS setting for the associated domain, in this case `contoso.com`.
    Please see the section on DNS-zones for automated DNS configuration.

+   _Note: In case that you do not intend to configure a domain name, e.g., for testing purposes, simply pick a memorable name for this deployment and leave the field for `dns-zone` empty when you are creating the deployments directory._

 3. Create a **GitHub OAuth application**

    By default, this template uses GitHub for user authentication, meaning that users must have a GitHub account to register and log in.